sajaddarabi/Face-Descriptor-TF/README.md

 The project contains the following structure:

-├── base
-├── configs
-├── data
-├── data_loader
-├── figures
-├── main_gender.py
-├── main_tfmodel.py
-├── models
-├── README.md
-├── requirements.txt
-├── trainers
-└── utils

-- Model directory contains the tensorflow model for VGG descriptor, as well as the transfer a model that uses this as a feature extractor to do gender classification.
+- Model directory contains the tensorflow model for VGG descriptor, as well as a model that uses this as a feature extractor to do gender classification.
 - Trainer contains the training logic
 - data_loader contains data pipeline
 - data folder to store data (not necessary)